Looking towards the summit

 and a little over 1 1/3 miles from Peak 10727

 (the highest point on the massif/ridge), is a not-so-minor crest on the west side of the massif/ridge.
 This unnamed point is quite appealing when it comes into view.
 Initially it appears similar to Leavitt Peak, albeit quite a bit lower.

 On USGS maps, it is referred to as Point 10,659.
 There a massive drop off on its east face that is quite impressive.
-It is very accessible, like its neighbors, and makes for a fun side trip if hiking Mount Emma, Peak 10727, or all three.
+It is very accessible, like its neighbors, and makes for a fun side trip if hiking Mount Emma or Peak 10727, or both.

 Camping is available at Obsidian Campground and sites are first come, first serve.
 There is access from the Campground to Emma Lake and to Walker Mountain 11,563’ to the southwest.

 Given its located in the eastern extension of the Sierra Nevada range, hiking season here generally begins in June and lasts through October.

 From the north: At the junction of Highway 108 and Highway 395 continue south for about three quarters of a mile and turn sharp right on forest road 066 (Little Walker Road).

 From the south: From Bridgeport go north on Highway 395 for about 16.5 miles and turn left onto forest road 066 (Little Walker Road).